MaryGeraseva/4-jenkins-job-builder/README.md

 ### How to add jobs in Jenkins on Linux in docker container
 [There is my version](https://github.com/MaryGeraseva/6-docker-jenkins-newman-jjb) of Jenkins docker image.
-It based on the official Jenkins docker image and also includes Node.js, Newman, Python, PIP, VIM and JJB.
+It based on the official Jenkins docker image and also includes Node.js, Newman, Python, PIP, VIM, and JJB.
 This is a fully completed solution for working with Jenkins, JJB, and Postman collections.

 * open command line